getstates/Lunar/README.md

-# Synpet
+# Lunar
-Synpet is a script that supports games in Roblox.
+Lunar is a script that supports games in Roblox.
 For more information read "Information.txt", thank you.